This guide will give you some tips on how to end a losing streak in Football Manager.

-Morale is an indicator of the player's current mood and mindset.
+Morale is an indicator of a player's current mood and mindset.
 The higher the morale, the more likely the player is to perform well.
 It is your job as a manager to keep the morale of your squad as high as possible during a season.

 Causes of morale drop

 Or it can happen after a couple of bad results or declining form.
-And last but not least Morale Drops can be caused by individual players.
+And last but not least, morale drops can be caused by individual players.

-- Results aren't good
+- Results not being good

-- Player has been playing poorly
+- Player playing poorly

-- Player dislikes training
+- Player disliking training

-- Player dislikes teammate
+- Player disliking teammate

-- Player wants a better contract
+- Player wanting a better contract

-- Player wants more playtime
+- Player wanting more playtime

-- Player thinks the club is underachieving
+- Player thinking the club is underachieving

 There are some easy and simple ways to boost the morale of your players in Football Manager.